FakEEE14/ServerNPC-DOCS/commands/action.md

 wait: Delaying the action
 server: To Connect a server

-CMD - MOST READ
+CMD - MOST READ:
 /npc action (npc-name) add (true/false - Use by Console or Player) (none/permission - To set Permission) cmd:/say I'm %player% hello all
                            (true: command will enter by console)   ('!' permission can be use for negetive) (%player% is ServerNPC placeholder but placeholdersapi support)
                            (false: player will enter the command)

-CMD Exampel
+CMD Exampel:
 player will send greating to server by intracting the npc /npc action test add false none cmd:/say I'm %player% hello all
                                   ('/' Is needed if the command enterer is player 'false')